agentejo/cockpit/README.md

 a) Run `npm run build` - For one-time build of styles and components
 b) Run `npm run watch` - For continuous build every time styles or components change

+### Dockerized Development environment for Mac

+You need [docker](https://docker.com/) installed on your system: https://www.docker.com/docker-mac.

+Run `npm start` to setup an Apache environment suited for Cockpit on port 3000 (this folder mapped to /var/www/html).

 ### Copyright and license